Planning Objections and overshadowing

 Understanding Skylight and Sunlight in planning objections

 Skylight and sunlight are the two components of daylight that shape our experience of natural light.
 Skylight, or diffuse skylight, permeates the environment even on cloudy days.
 Sunlight, on the other hand, is direct light from the sun on clear days.
-The BRE defines daylight as a combination of both and posits that any obstructing structure can impair the “quantity and quality of daylight” based on its size and distance from existing structures.
+The BRE defines daylight as a combination of both and states that any obstructing structure can impair the “quantity and quality of daylight” based on its size and distance from existing structures.
 This brings us to the crux of many planning objections: overshadowing.

 Indicators for Measuring Skylight